+One in three adults in the UK has high blood pressure - and regularly drinking too much is one of the most common reasons.
+Drink less to keep your blood pressure down and reduce your risk of having a stroke or heart attack.

 Liver

-Your liver converts food into energy and helps get rid of waste products.
-It also plays a vital role in fighting infections.
-When your liver is damaged, you normally won't know about it until things get serious.
-Regularly drinking over the unit quidelines can increase your risk of developing liver disease and cause irreparable damage.
+energy and helps get rid of waste

+products.
+It also plays a vital role in

+fighting infections.
+When your liver

+is damaged, you normally won't

+know about it until things get serious.
+Regularly drinking over

+the unit guidelines can increase

+your risk of developing liver disease and cause irreparable damage.